OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 - `SessionController.java`: controller for requesting OpenVidu Tokens (see [basic concepts](developing-your-video-app/#basic-concepts)).
 - `CallController.java`: controller for requesting OpenVidu Call environment information.
 - `RecordingController.java`: controller for recording features.
-- `StreamingController.java`: controller for streaming features.
+- `BroadcastController.java`: controller for broadcast features.
 - `OpenViduService.ts`: service using _openvidu-java-client_ to communicate with the OpenVidu deployment.
 - `ProxyService.java`: service for redirecting requests from the frontend to the OpenVidu deployment.
 - `AuthService.java`: service which includes the auth logic.